-Criterion 4.1 CA Key Generation The CA maintains controls to provide reasonable assurance that CA key pairs are generated in accordance with the CA's disclosed business practices and defined procedures specified within detailed key generation ceremony scripts. a) generation of CA keys are undertaken in a physically secured environment (see §3.4); b) generation of CA keys are performed by personnel in trusted roles (see §3.3) under the principles of multiple person control and split knowledge; c) generation of CA keys occur within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's CPS; d) generation of CA keys are witnessed by an independent party and/or videotaped; and e) CA key generation activities are logged.
+Criterion 4.1 CA Key Generation The CA maintains controls to provide reasonable assurance that CA key pairs are generated in accordance with the CA's disclosed business practices and defined procedures specified within detailed key generation ceremony scripts.
+The CA's disclosed business practices include but are not limited to: a) generation of CA keys are undertaken in a physically secured environment (see §3.4); b) generation of CA keys are performed by personnel in trusted roles (see §3.3) under the principles of multiple person control and split knowledge; c) generation of CA keys occur within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's CPS; d) generation of CA keys are witnessed by an independent party and/or videotaped; and e) CA key generation activities are logged.
 The CA key generation script includes the following: a) definition of roles and participant responsibilities; b) approval for conduct of the key generation ceremony; c) cryptographic hardware and activation materials required for the ceremony; d) specific steps performed during the key generation ceremony; e) physical security requirements for the ceremony location; f) procedures for secure storage of cryptographic hardware and activation materials following the key generation ceremony; g) sign-off from participants and witnesses indicating whether key generation ceremony was performed in accordance with the detailed key generation ceremony script; and h) notation of any deviations from the key generation ceremony script.